jaanga/jaanga.github.io/terrain4/terrain-tiles-structures/r3/README.md

-<span style=display:none; >[You are now in GitHub source code view - click this link to view Read Me file as a web page]
+<span style=display:none; >[You are now in a GitHub source code view - click this link to view the home page]
-( https://jaanga.github.io/terrain4/terrain-tiles-structures/r2/index.html "View file as a web page." ) </span>
+( https://jaanga.github.io/jaanga/terrain4/terrain-tiles-structures/r3/ "View file as a web page." ) </span>

-Welcome to the Jaanga Terrain4 BETA
+Terrain Tiles Structures Read Me
 ====

-<iframe src=terrain-tiles-structures-r2.html width=600 height=500 ></iframe>
+<iframe src=terrain-tiles-structures-r3.html width=600 height=500 ></iframe>
 _Downtown San Francisco / Hyatt Embarcadero at center_

 This is a work in progress at an early stage.